 Window Shutters Create a Barrier for Better Window Insulation

 When you install interior or exterior window shutters, there is space between the shutter and the window.

 Typically, the air inside a room is constantly moving between this space and losing value.
 The structure of an interior or exterior shutter helps reduce these effects by creating a barrier that makes it harder for hot air to escape and cold air to get in.

 The longer you can hold heat inside, the less heat you use to keep the home at a comfortable temperature, saving you money during cold winter months.
 Insulated window shutters help create a barrier between your home and the outside air by adding a layer of insulation over your windows.

 Right now, your old and drafty windows and entry doors could be costing you.
 These outdated windows lose as much as 40% of a home’s heat and cold air due to poor insulation.
 The more you can reduce these gaps, the more money you will save on your heating and cooling bills in the summer and winter.

 Our window shutters use a specialized design to keep out both the summer heat and the winter chill, so your home maintains a comfortable temperature all year round.
 You can install plantation shutters on standard windows and odd-shaped shutters with arches, angles, ovals, and circles.

 You can even combine insulated window coverings with other window treatments for a custom look to match the style of your home.
-No matter what you need, Stanfield Shutter offers various interior and exterior window shutter styles in various materials, including plantation shutters, vertical shutters, sliding door shutters, and more.
+No matter what you need, Stanfield Shutter offers various interior window shutter styles in various materials, including plantation shutters, vertical shutters, sliding door shutters, and more.

 Why You Should Insulate Windows